Phenomenology of kt-factorization for inclusive Higgs boson production at LHC

 where $f_g(x,\mathbf k_{T}^2,\mu^2)$ is the TMD gluon density of the proton, $s$ is the total energy, $y_1$ and $y_2$ are the center-of-mass rapidities of decay photons, $\phi_1$ and $\phi_2$ are the azimuthal angles of the initial gluons having the fractions $x_1$ and $x_2$ of the longitudinal momenta of the colliding protons.
 From the conservation law one can easily obtain the following relations:

 where $\mathbf p_{1T}$ and $\mathbf p_{2T}$ are the transverse momenta of final photons.

 In the numerical calculations we have tested a few different sets of TMD gluon densities.
 First of them, namely CCFM A0 set, is commonly recognized at present and widely used in the phenomenological applications.
 It has been obtained\cite{35} from the numerical solution of the CCFM gluon evolution equation where all input parameters have been fitted to describe the proton structure function $F_2(x,Q^2)$.
-Beside the CCFM-evolved TMD gluon density, we will use the one obtained from the Kimber-Martin-Ryskin (KMR) prescription\cite{37}.
+Very recently new CCFM-evolved TMD gluon density function (the so-called JH-2013 set 2) has been presented\cite{37}.
+The corresponding initial parameters have been derived from the numerical description of latest precision HERA data on the proton structure functions $F_2(x,Q^2)$ and $F_2^c(x,Q^2)$.
+Beside these CCFM-evolved TMD gluon densities, we will use the one obtained from the Kimber-Martin-Ryskin (KMR) prescription\cite{38}.
 The KMR approach is a formalism to construct the TMD quark and gluon densities from well-known conventional ones.
-For the input, we have used leading-order Martin-Stirling-Thorn-Watt (MSTW) set\cite{38}.
+For the input, we have used leading-order Martin-Stirling-Thorn-Watt (MSTW) set\cite{39}.

 We now are in a position to present our numerical results and discussion.
 After we fixed the TMD gluon densities of the proton, the Higgs boson cross section~(10) depends on the renormalization and factorization scales $\mu_R$ and $\mu_F$.
 Numerically, we set them to be equal to $\mu_R = \mu_F = \xi m_H$.
 To estimate the scale uncertainties of our calculations we vary the parameter $\xi$ between $1/2$ and $2$ about the default value $\xi = 1$.
 We set $m_H = 126.8$~GeV, the central value of the measured mass in the diphoton channel\cite{4}.
-Following to\cite{39}, we set $\Gamma_H = 4.3$~MeV and use the LO formula for the strong coupling constant $\alpha_s(\mu^2)$ with $n_f= 4$ active quark flavors at $\Lambda_{\rm QCD} = 200$~MeV, so that $\alpha_s (m_Z^2) = 0.1232$.
+Following to\cite{40}, we set $\Gamma_H = 4.3$~MeV and use the LO formula for the strong coupling constant $\alpha_s(\mu^2)$ with $n_f= 4$ active quark flavors at $\Lambda_{\rm QCD} = 200$~MeV, so that $\alpha_s (m_Z^2) = 0.1232$.
 Note also that we use the running QED coupling constant $\alpha(\mu^2)$.
-The multidimensional integration in~(10) have been performed by the means of Monte Carlo technique, using the routine \textsc{vegas}\cite{40}.
+The multidimensional integration in~(10) have been performed by the means of Monte Carlo technique, using the routine \textsc{vegas}\cite{41}.
 The corresponding C++ code is available from the authors on request\footnote{lipatov@theory.sinp.msu.ru}.